Learn about the advanced form of dry age-related macular degeneration, called geographic atrophy.

 There is currently no proven treatment for GA.
 Patients can benefit from increased lighting, magnification and low vision devices that help with reading.
 Some patients may prefer an implantable miniature telescope, which is surgically inserted into the eye in place of the lens.
 It can help certain carefully selected patients with near or distance vision by magnifying images.

 There are several ongoing clinical trials designed to slow or prevent expansion of GA, or to replace dead vision cells.
-Genentech/Roche has a phase III trial with lampalizumab, which is injected into the eye once a month.
+Genentech/Roche has a Phase III trial with lampalizumab, which is injected into the eye once a month.
 This drug inhibits an inflammatory pathway called the complement cascade, known to play a role in AMD.
-The results of the trial should be available this year.
+In one Phase III trial, lampalizumab failed to slow the rate of expansion of geographic atrophy.
+Results of a second Phase III trial are expected in November, 2017

 The Geographic Atrophy Lipoic Acid (GALA) clinical trial is testing whether a once-per-day antioxidant/iron chelator pill can slow the growth of GA.